Skip to content

 Replicateservices/third-party/replicate/{user}/{model}/predictions

-Third-party services are read-only on the Socaity side: you can call them, but Socaity cannot redeploy or rehost them.
+Third-party services are read-only on the Socaity side.
+You can call them, but Socaity cannot redeploy or rehost them.